JayCrlt/JayCrlt.github.io/README.md

-# JayCrlt.github.io
+# Jeremy Carlot's website (JayCrlt.github.io)

 Professional website <br>
-will work on this markdown readme in the next month
+I will work on this markdown readme in the next months

 you can visit my website here: https://JayCrlt.github.io/JayCrlt.github.io/